Learning Ordinal Response Policies in Rank-Based Stochastic Prize-Collecting Games: Approach

-As supported by Remark \ref{rem:partial}, we saw that the ordinal ranks carry significant information that enable best-responding to one's immediate opponents.
-If the agents are \textit{myopic} --meaning they value immediate rewards more than those in future stages, we \fix{have shown} that incorporating ordinal ranks \fix{results in} best-responses to immediate opponents.
-In this section, we will show that the ordinal rank enables learning stationary strategies for the stochastic game, especially on graphs where best-responding to the immediate neighbors coincides with the PNE.
-When the game does not possess a PNE, we propose an algorithm to find a set of stationary strategies that are best responses to one's higher-ranked opponents via an alternating \textit{fictitious play} approach.
+By only communicating the OR information to an agent even without the explicit positional, rank, or reachability information of its opponents, it can choose best-response actions to their immediate opponents within a localized stage game.
+When $\mathcal{G}$ is complete, the separating graph has only one connected component at any stage of the SPCOG, and thus, one's ordinal rank is equivalent to its global rank.

+In the experiments, we observed that the strategies trained on local information conditioned on the OR significantly outperform those trained on the global state, or conditioned on the global rank.

-Since an agent is now only required to best-respond to those who engage in the same localized-stage, it is sufficient for one to know information about its localized game, and \fix{the prizes} $\mathbf{p}^t$, rendering SPCGs solvable with partial observations.
+Assuming a myopic agent is only interested in best-responding to its immediate opponents, it is sufficient for one to know information about its localized game, and \fix{the prizes} $\mathbf{p}^t$, rendering SPCOGs solvable with partial observations.
 Thus, let $o_i^t \in \mathcal{O}_i$ define a local observation vector obtained from the mapping $\mathcal{O}_i: \mathcal{S} \rightarrow O_i$, where by $O_i$ \fix{we denote} $i$'s \textit{observation space}.

-In this section, we will use the term ``policy" instead of ``strategy" to better align with the RL literature.
+In our experiments, we show that one can in fact obtain reasonable best-response policies by using local information conditioned on OR, --implicitly indicating best-responding to localized stage games in fact lead to reasonable best-responses in the Markov SPCOG.
+In this section, we will use the term ``policy'' instead of ``strategy'' to better align with the RL literature.